Forecast: Mostly cloudy, highs in low 50s

+Long Island weather: Cold weather for the better part of Thanksgiving week

-The workweek’s starting out dry and mild, but an arctic air mass is dropping in for Thanksgiving Day , which could be delivering record-cold temperatures, forecasters say.
+The workweek’s starting out dry and mild, but an arctic air mass is dropping in time for Thanksgiving Day, which could be delivering record-cold temperatures, forecasters say.

 And, yes, it’s a “roller coaster ride this week for temperatures,” says Rich Hoffman, a News 12 Long Island meteorologist.